omariosc/oxmedica-cryptography-and-cybersecurity/Assessments/8 Written Assessment.md

 1. **Cybersecurity Case Study:**
    - Explain the impact of a recent high-profile data breach on the affected company and its customers.
 What steps can organizations take to respond effectively to a data breach?

+   a daata breach could lead to sevral downides some of which include the leaking of private documents the leaking of customer bank accounts and ids a huge stain on the trust between customer and and provider and a general impedment in work speed due to the chaos that ocurrs during a data breach

 2. **Practical Python:**
    - Write a Python script that reads a text file and counts the number of occurrences of each word.
-Describe how your script processes the file and counts the words.
+Describe how your script processes the file and counts the words. you can find it in the final assesment ipynb file
 3. **Computer Components and Logic Gates:**
    - Explain the role of RAM in a computer system.
-What are its inputs and outputs, and how does it interact with the CPU and storage devices?
+What are its inputs and outputs, and how does it interact with the CPU and storage devices? ram is volitile and is made for quick acces to temprary data, data which it gives to the cpu to use during computation think of it as a cardboard box which is only used temporarly to store stuff and is then thrown out
 4. **Database Systems:**
    - Design an SQL schema for an online store with the following requirements:
      - Products have a unique ID, name, description, and price.